Credit Loans

 Your Credit Utilization Change

 Your credit utilization is the ratio that measures your available credit against the amount of debt you have.
-When you borrow cash from a credit card, you will be impacting your credit utilization in the two ways possible: your available credit and credit usage.
+When you borrow cash from a card, you will be impacting your credit utilization in the two ways possible: your available credit and credit usage.
 If your credit utilization exceeds 30%, it can hurt your credit scores.
-And so, if borrowing cash from your credit card raises your credit utilization above 30%, you may want to reconsider.
+And so, if borrowing cash from your card raises your credit utilization above 30%, you may want to reconsider.
+You should also be mindful of your card’s credit utilization independently, as well.

-Interest Rate on a Credit Card Advance Is Usually Higher Than Using Your Credit Card
+Interest Rate on a Credit Card Cash Advance Is Usually Higher Than Using Your Card

 The Due Date on Your Cash Advance

-Another thing you need to keep in mind with a credit card cash advance is the due date on your credit card bill.
-In most cases, your cash advance amount will be added to your credit card statement, and you will have to pay it back like you would with a regular credit transaction.
+Another thing you need to keep in mind with a credit card cash advance is the due date on your card bill.
+In most cases, your cash advance amount will be added to your credit card statement, and you will have to pay the cash advance back like you would with a regular credit transaction.
 As mentioned above, credit card companies will have higher cash advance interest rates.

 Being Aware of the Cash Advance Limit

-When withdrawing cash, there may be a few cash advance fees you will have to pay, while other cash advance fees may be avoided.
-For example, there may be an initial Cash advance fee and then if you miss the due date there may be an additional charge that you will have to pay.
+When withdrawing cash, there may be a few cash advance fees you will have to pay, while other fees may be avoided.
+For example, there may be an initial cash advance fee and then if you miss the due date there may be an additional charge that you will have to pay.
+Cash advance fees are commonly calculated as a percentage of the amount you take out or a flat fee.
+Usually that percentage is between 5% to 6% of the withdrawn sum or a fee of $10, depending on which is higher.2

 A credit card cash advance isn’t your only option if you have to cover expenses.
 Personal loans are a great option if you need cash quickly and don’t have the best credit.
 You can find personal loan lenders online, with banks and credit unions.
 Once approved, the funds can be sent straight to a bank account and withdrawn as cash with your debit card.